equinixmetal-helm/k8s-otel-collector/README.md

 For others, you may need to manually restart the pods.
 Reach out to SRE (`#sre`) or the Delivery team (`#em-delivery-eng`) if you need help with that.

+### Add OpenTelemetry instrumentation to the application code

+Go apps should use [equinix-labs/otel-init-go](https://github.com/equinix-labs/otel-init-go).
+Follow the configuration instructions in the README.

+For Ruby apps, follow the instructions in [Confluence](https://packet.atlassian.net/l/c/XBP11Ef4).

 ## Manage Honeycomb API keys

 As of August 2022, Metal services share a global Honeycomb key for each environment.
-Service teams no longer need to worry about managing Honeycomb keys for their services.
+Metal service teams no longer need to worry about managing Honeycomb keys for their services.
+The Applied Resilience Engineering team manages the Honeycomb API keys.
+Reach out in the `#sre` channel in Slack if you have questions.

 ### Rotate a Honeycomb key